RAIN: The Nourishing Art of Mindful Inquiry

 About RAINDROP

-Since creating RAIN, Michele has expanded the acronym to RAINDROP, which includes Distraction, Resistance, Obliviousness, and Personification.
+Since creating the RAIN teaching, Michele has expanded the acronym to RAINDROP, which includes Distraction, Resistance, Obliviousness, and Personification.
 Rather than thinking of these factors as problems or enemies to combat, we can understand them as conditioned defenses that we can investigate.
 No matter how many hours we may devote to formal practice on the cushion, in reality, we spend most of our waking hours distracted, resistant, and somewhat oblivious to what’s actually happening around us.
-RAIN charts out a way for us to steer through the emotions that rattle us and to respond—rather than react—from a place of greater balance and grace.
+RAINDROP charts out a way for us to steer through the emotions that rattle us and to respond—rather than react—from a place of greater balance and grace.

 Michele McDonald